Multi-Virtual Knot Theory: Virtual and Multiple Virtual Knot Theory

-In Figure~\ref{Coeffs} shows that the expansion for the box virtual crossing necessarily has the coefficients $2$ and $-1$ if it is to satisfy the simplest flat Reidemeister two detour move.
-In Figure~\ref{EFF9} and Figure~\ref{EFF10} we illustrate the graphical calculations that verify that the expansion formula for the box virtual crossing is compatible with the detour moves and flat Reidemeister three moves (also detour moves) for the doubled virtual crossings.
+Figure~\ref{Coeffs} shows that the expansion for the box virtual crossing necessarily has the coefficients $2$ and $-1$ if it is to satisfy the simplest virtual detour move.
+In Figure~\ref{EFF9} and Figure~\ref{EFF10} we illustrate the graphical calculations that verify that the expansion formula for the box virtual crossing is compatible with the detour moves and virtual Reidemeister three moves (also detour moves) for the doubled virtual crossings.
 These figures constitute the crucial lemma that this method of evaluation leads to a regular isotopy invariant for doubled virtual links.\\

 Figure~\ref{EFF12} shows the expansion of the generalized bracket for double virtuals on a trefoil diagram with one classical crossing, one box virtual crossing and one round virtual crossing.\\

 Figures ~\ref{EFF13}~\ref{EFF14}~\ref{EFF15} illustrate the calculation of the generalized bracket for a modified trefoil diagram $K$ with one box and one round virtual crossing.
 In this case the bracket polynomial is non-trivial, while the case with two round or two box virtual crossings gives a trivial bracket polynomial with value $1$ after normalization.
 In Figure~\ref{EFF13} we first show the result of expanding a virtual tangle consisting of round and box virtual crossings flanking a classical crossing.
 We expand the box crossing into rigid node and round virtual crossing as described above.
 If both virtual crossings had been of the same type, this expansion would be the same as expanding just an unflanked classical crossing.
 Here we see that the fact that different types of virtual crossing do not cancel at a Reidemeister two configuration creates more structure.
 In the lower half of the figure we use this expansion to evaluate the diagram $K$ up to a single diagram with one rigid node and one round virtual crossing.
 In Figure~\ref{EFF14} and Figure~\ref{EFF15} we evaluate this noded diagram.
 These two figures complete the details of the calculation.\\